rachelappel/AcmeBooks/AcmeBooksAPI/.Slides/02-intro.md

 🧘 More flexible code

-🪲 Fewer future bugs due to improved code that is easier to understand
+🪲 Fewer bugs in the future due to improved code

+---

 [Next](top-level-statements.md)